Nupe

 About the Language

-Nupe, also known as Nupenci, is a Volta-Niger language spoken largely in the Middle Belt of Nigeria.
-The Nupe people are renowned for their artistic traditions, particularly in brass-smithing, glass-making, and wood carving.
-The language reflects their agrarian and riverine lifestyle along the Niger River.
+Nupe, also known as Nupenci, is a vibrant Volta-Niger language spoken largely along the fertile banks of the Niger River in the Middle Belt of Nigeria.
+The Nupe people are historically renowned across West Africa as master craftsmen, particularly in brass-smithing (extensively practiced in Bida), intricate glass-making, and wood carving.
+The language itself acts as the living repository of these ancient crafts.

 History & Origins

-Nupe is a Nupoid language of the Volta-Niger family.
-The Nupe people formed a powerful kingdom in the Middle Belt of Nigeria before the 19th century.
+The Nupe people formed a powerful, highly structured kingdom in the Middle Belt of Nigeria before the 19th century.

 Cultural Significance

-The language is central to the identity of the Nupe people, who are renowned for their traditional brass-smithing, glass-making, and rich agrarian culture.
+Central to the identity of the Nupe people, renowned for their traditional brass-smithing, glass-making, and agrarian culture.

 Common Phrases